-Ireland already has a number of strategically important Fishery Harbour Centres such as Killybegs, Castletownbere, Dunmore East, Dingle, Ros an Mhíl and Howth, as well as essential facilities at a range of smaller ports and harbours facilities around the coastline.
+Ireland already has a number of strategically important Fishery Harbour Centres such as Killybegs, Castletownbere, Dunmore East, Dingle, Ros an Mhíl and Howth, as well as essential facilities at a range of smaller facilities around the coastline.
 Continued investment in Fishery Harbour Centres and related land-based infrastructure is required to enhance and further develop their capacity to optimise the contribution of our marine resources to rural and coastal communities.
-Integrated national planning for the land-based infrastructure required for such aquaculture facilities to operate and succeed is needed to address seafood demand sustainably while contributing to the achievement of HOOW goals.
 The planning system has an important role in ensuring that this occurs in a sustainable manner cognisant of the need to achieve an equitable balance that also meets the needs of other stakeholders in the maritime area.